PeterCamilleri/CX16/vm/sweet_16.md

 for saved space, time, and code clarity.

 * Adding an overflow bit to allow for reliable signed comparisons.
-This would add code and slow things down for a useful (?) capability.
+This would add a few bytes of code and slow things down a bit in exchange for a useful (?) capability.

 * Add the ability to call native code as a subroutine from Sweet-16 code.
 This would allow reverse-embedding of code with lower overhead.
 It would give the